 The Karibe Conference Center in Pétionville, Haiti.

-We are soliciting abstracts of research papers and presentations from Haitian researchers, graduates of AREA's master of science program and AREA project partners.
-Go to this page for instructions and to submit an abstract.
+We solicited abstracts of research papers and presentations from Haitian researchers, graduates of AREA's master of science program and AREA project partners.
+The deadline has passed; more info and instructions.

 Why should I attend?